JohnyCoolHD/RetroDisc-System/README.md

 RetroDisc was created to solve several problems at once.

+---

-## Console-like Plug & Play
+## 🎮 Console-like Plug & Play

 A RetroDisc game should work like a console game.

+No installation wizard.
+No system-wide changes.
+No rebuilding compatibility environments.

-- Connect the storage device, launch the game and play.
+Just connect the storage device and play.
-- No installation into the operating system is required.

 ---

-## Preserve Original Games
+## 🔒 Preserve Original Games

-The original game should never be modified.
+The original game files should never be modified.

-Updates, compatibility fixes, save data and mods are stored separately, allowing the original release to remain intact.
+Many Windows games permanently change their installation:

+* Updates overwrite files
+* Mods replace assets
+* Save files are stored inside the game directory
+* Configuration files are modified
+* Community patches replace executables
+* Compatibility fixes add additional files

+RetroDisc keeps these changes separate.

 ---

-## Portable Game Libraries
+## 📦 Portable Game Libraries

 Every RetroDisc game follows the same directory structure.

-This makes games portable between Linux systems without rebuilding compatibility environments or reorganizing files.
+This allows games to move between Linux systems without:

+* rebuilding Wine prefixes
+* reinstalling dependencies
+* reorganizing files

+A RetroDisc game is a portable game package.

 ---

-## A Common Standard
+## 🌐 A Common Standard

-Because every RetroDisc game follows the same directory layout, applications can recognize them automatically.

-This opens the door for future integrations such as:
+RetroDisc is more than a launcher.

+It defines a common directory layout that applications can understand.

+Future integrations could include:

-- automatic Steam library integration
+* Steam library integration
-- graphical frontends
+* Graphical frontends
-- game library managers
+* Game library managers
-- third-party launcher support

-RetroDisc is designed to become a common standard that different applications can build upon.
+* Handheld gaming launchers
+* Third-party tools

+Applications only need to understand the RetroDisc standard instead of supporting every game individually.

 ---

-# Supported Storage Media
+# 💾 Supported Storage Media

 RetroDisc is storage independent and works on almost any storage medium.

-## Recommended
+## ⭐ Recommended

-These storage types provide the best experience:
+These provide the best experience:

-- ISO images
+* ISO images
-- USB flash drives
+* USB flash drives
-- External SSDs
+* External SSDs
-- Internal drives
+* Internal drives
-- microSD cards
+* microSD cards
-- NAS storage
+* NAS storage

-- Blu-ray
+## ✅ Supported

-## Supported, but performance depends on drive speed and connection
+Performance depends on drive speed and connection:

-These storage types work, but loading times may vary:
-- External HDDs
+* External HDDs
+* Blu-ray
-- DVD-ROM
+* DVD-ROM

-## Works, but not recommended
+## ⚠️ Supported, but not recommended

-- CD-ROM is supported, but generally not recommended due to limited read speed.
+CD-ROM works, but is generally not recommended due to limited read speed.

 ---